Liianne/SpotlessGS/README.md

 Please replace `<path to input_data>` with the path to the folder containing the COLMAP or OKVIS2 or Blender data.
 The trained model will be saved in the output folder.

 ## Evaluation
-You can render training/test sets and produce error metrics as follows:
+To render the training/test sets and compute quantitative evaluation metrics, run:

 ```sh
 python render.py -m <path to trained model>
 python metrics.py -m <path to trained model>
 ```
-Please replace `<path to trained model>` with the path to the trained model directory.
-The rendered images will be saved in the same directory.
+Please replace `<path_to_trained_model>` with the path to the trained model directory.
+Rendered images and evaluation outputs will be saved in the corresponding output directory.

-## Note
+## Notes
 - Input images should be undistorted before running COLMAP and training the model.
 - Raw data from OKVIS2 must be converted into COLMAP format before training.
 - When using data estimated from COLMAP, different scale factors may need to be tested due to the scale ambiguity in COLMAP.